 From $445 pppn

 3 – 4 nights

-There are 4 standard rooms with en-suite bathrooms all with king or twin beds, 3 face the beach and the bar and one is on a small rocky island, perfect for those who desire a little privacy!
-There are 3 premium rooms, 2 of which have their own plunge pool and one is a ‘Honeymoon Island’ accessed by a wooden walkway it doesn’t have its own pool but does have its own beach and lake access so you can be in complete privacy.
+There are 3 standard rooms with en-suite bathrooms, all with king or twin beds and face the beach.
+There are 4 premium rooms, 3 of which have their own plunge pool and one is a ‘Honeymoon Island’ accessed by a wooden walkway it doesn’t have its own pool but does have its own beach and lake access so you can be in complete privacy.

-Here, there are such a variety of activities.
+Here, there is a huge variety of activities.
 Of course, to start with you may wish to enjoy your beautiful room particularly if you have your own pool.
 Is there anything better than a glass of wine in the sun in a private pool?
-However, if you do venture from the room there are some great lake-based activities; kayaking, paddle boarding and snorkelling, here the water is very clear with no hippos and very few crocs – it is the safest of all the places and one of the best for marine life.
+However, if you do venture from the room there are some great lake-based activities; kayaking, paddle boarding, snorkelling and fantastic scuba diving, here the water is very clear and is one of the best spots for freshwater marine life.
 You can also take out the boat for some gentle cruising, sunset boat trips and water-skiing.
-Alternatively you may wish to explore the island where you have the choice of mountain bikes and quad bikes to get around!
-The island is inhabited by a small fishing community and there is a cathedral built to be used as the missionary headquarters in 1880, this massive feature is well worth a visit.
+Alternatively, you may wish to explore the island where you have the choice of mountain bikes and quad bikes to get around!
+The island is inhabited by a small fishing community and there is the St. Peter’s Cathedral that was built to be used as the missionary headquarters in 1880, this massive feature is not to be missed.

 Kaya Mawa has long supported the community on Likoma Island, with almost everyone employed hailing from the island.
-They also have the Katundu shop where they empower local women, mostly orphans, teaching them through training to turn recyclable objects such as glass, wood, clay and beads to make beautiful textiles, light fixtures and wall art which can be seen through out the lodge and in the latitude hotels.
+They also have the Katundu shop where they empower local women, teaching them through training to turn recyclable objects such as glass, wood, clay and beads to make beautiful textiles, light fixtures and wall art which can be seen throughout the lodge and in the latitude hotels.